 On April 25, 2015, he was united in marriage to Amy Holmquist in Oskaloosa, Iowa.
 To this union they were blessed with a daughter Adaline Rose.
 They lived together in Loveland, Colorado.
 After completing overseas work, Adam stayed at home to raise their daughter, and had just started school to be a police officer.
 He truly cherished his wife and was devoted to his daughter.
 Adam was known as a great cook, an expert on his Traeger smoker, faithful friend who was always quick with a witty and sarcastic joke, loving father, son and loyal husband.

 Those left to cherish his memory are his wife Amy, his daughter Adaline, his parents Rodney and Janice Blunck, his sister Megan and Pete Boerema, his nieces and nephew Ashleigh, Anna, and James, his brother Nathan Blunck, his grandparents Carroll and Arlene Brown, and Clarence and Faye Blunck, and many aunts, uncles, and cousins.
 He is preceded in death by his grandparents Reuben and Elvira Arentsen.

-To send flowers to Adam's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Adam Blunck, please visit our floral store.